caperaven/crs-schema/readme.md

 ## Introduction
-This provides a way for you to have schema driven UI.
+This provides a way for you to have schema driven UI. crs schema is modular allowing you to provide any feature you need.
+Though the default generates html you can really generate whatever you want by writing your own parsers.

 ## Schema
 The schema is a json structure that defines a user interface.